| Why You Need Title Insurance When you buy a home, you want to be certain that it is safely yours.

 mortgagee's title insurance policy doesn't protect you, the homeowner.

+You need an owner's title insurance policy to protect your investment.
 You pay only once.
 There are no renewal premiums, and there is

 no expiration date on the policy.
 Yet the protection lasts as long

 as you, or your heirs, retain an interest in the property.
+A Small Cost for Years of Protection The real estate you own represents stability, permanence and the

 hope of the future.
 Don't take a chance and let your property be